Packera hesperia: Description

-Packera hesperia is an perennial with fibrous roots and a single herbaceous stem 7–15 cm tall, which can be either smooth or sparsely covered by woolly hairs.
+Packera hesperia is a perennial with fibrous roots and a single herbaceous stem 7–15 cm tall, which can be either smooth or sparsely covered by woolly hairs.
 The basal leaves are 1–3 cm long and 0.5–2 cm wide, petiolate with tapering bases, and have either smooth or toothed margins.
 Cauline leaves are much smaller, have smooth edges, and clasp the stem.

 The woolly phyllaries of P. hesperia help distinguish it from similar species, like Packera subnuda var. subnuda.

 At the end of the stem, there is a corymb bearing 1–4 flowering heads held on densely-woolly penduncles.
 Both the phyllaries (whorls of green bracts forming a cup-like structure that holds the flower) and the calyculi (bracts subtending the phyllaries) are green with red tinges or tips.
 The phyllaries are densely-woolly near their bases.

 Flowering occurs from mid-April to mid-June.
 The flower is composite, with 8–13 yellow ray florets 6–10 mm long and 30–50 disc florets.
 The cypselae (dry fruit holding a single seed) are 1.5–2 mm long.
 The pappi, which act as parachutes for the seeds during wind dispersal, are 5–6 mm long.